Gabisonfire/norar/readme.md

 ## norar

 norar is a small utility built on 7zip that will decompress archives from a specified directory silently.
 You can specify extensions and exclude some files using regular expressions.

+norar will also store the archive's hashes to avoid reprocessing them unless instructed otherwise.